GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 If an MC_JOIN or an MC_LEAVE with the same Channel ID and a higher MC_STATE Sequence number has previously been received, the MC_LEAVE is ignored.

-Otherwise, the client MUST leave the channel and send a new MC_STATE frame with reason Left as requested by server.
+Otherwise, the client MUST leave the channel and send a new MC_STATE frame with reason LEFT as requested by server.

 MC_LEAVE frames are formatted as shown in {{fig-mc-channel-leave-format}}.